 An Inspector Calls.
 Students study the language, form and stylistic features, commenting on the influence of the social context (English Literature Paper 2 Section A).

 Poetry Anthology Power and Conflict.
-Students study the Power and Conflict section of the AQA anthology, commenting on language, structure and form (English Literature Paper 2B).
+Students study 7 poems in the Power and Conflict section of the AQA anthology, commenting on language, structure and form (English Literature Paper 2B).
+Unseen poetry revision.

 Writing to present a point of view (English Language Paper 2B).